As the continuing effects of Covid-19 spread across the globe, Formula 2 announces the first official Esports race of the season.

 With a six week delay, Round 1 comes from the Sakhir International Circuit, Bahrain, and includes seven drivers from Formula 2, and seven drivers from Formula 3.

-The format is a 30-minute race, followed by a five-lap sprint race, where the top eight positions will be reversed.
+The format is a 30-minute Feature Race, followed by a five-lap Sprint Race, where the top eight positions will be reversed.